neuvector/neuvector-helm/README.md

 $ kubectl patch deployment tiller-deploy -p '{"spec":{"template":{"spec":{"serviceAccount":"tiller"}}}}' -n kube-system
 ```

+## Downloading the Chart

+Clone or download this repository.

+## Installing the Chart

 - If you are going to pull images from docker.io and need an image pull secret:

 ```console